vitalinakomashko/parallelGO/README.md

 Mouse species and ensembl identifiers are also supported.

 **IMPORTANT** Please prepare your file with gene identifiers in the first column and set labels in the second column.

 `wrap_and_go` will read the file, perform some minor cleaning, map identifiers to ENTREZ gene identifiers and run GO enrichment analysis in parallel.
 Please read documentation for `wrap_and_go` to learn about additional parameters.

-If you don't have a file, but rather a data frame (`dat`) in memory, you can perform your analyses step by step in the same manner as it as performed by `wrap_and_go`:
+If you don’t have a file, but rather a data frame (`dat`) in memory, you can perform your analyses step by step in the same manner as it as performed by `wrap_and_go`:

 ``` r
 # remove duplicated rows if present: